-Now is the time for bold leadership, and the provincial budget is one of many steps we need to take together to lay the groundwork to build back a stronger and more resilient province.
-Our members across transit agencies, advanced manufacturers, utilities, government agencies, academics and not-for-profits, look forward to getting to work on our many ongoing and new low carbon projects to the benefit of millions in our cities.
+Transit continues to move Ontarians and take them where they need to go while helping reduce emissions and decongest cities.
+Our members across transit agencies, advanced manufacturers, utilities, government agencies, academics, and not-for-profits look forward to working on our many ongoing and new low-carbon projects to the benefit of millions in our cities across Ontario.

 CUTRIC is a non-profit innovation consortium with a vision to make Canada a global leader in low-carbon smart mobility.
 Through industry-led collaborative research and large-scale technology integration trials, CUTRIC is working to achieve this goal by focusing on technology development, integration and standardization of low-carbon propulsion systems and smart vehicle systems, data-driven analytics in mobility, and cybersecurity in transportation.